gornskew/lisply-mcp/README.md

 endpoints that all Lisply backends are required to implement.

 **Characteristics:**
-- Structured responses with separate result and stdout fields
+- Structured responses with separate result, stdout, and error fields
-- Error handling that captures and returns errors as strings
-- Compatible with all Lisply backends, local or remote
 - Suitable for most casual use cases
-- Response format: `Result: <result>, Stdout: <output>, Error: <any error>`
+- Response format: `{Result: <result>, Stdout: <output>, Error: <any error>}`

 **Example response in HTTP mode:**
 ```
-Result: 6, Stdout: This is a message to standard output
+{"Result": "6", "Stdout": "This is a message to standard output"}
 ```

 ### Stdio Mode

-Stdio mode provides more of a raw REPL experience for LLMs and enables basic interactive debugging.
+Stdio mode provides more of a raw REPL experience for the LLM and enables the LLM to engage in interactive debugging.
 This mode expects to leverage the backend's native REPL interface and any included command-driven debugger.

 **Characteristics:**
 - Raw REPL-like output without structured formatting
 - Support for interactive debugger when errors occur
-- Only available for local containers started by an instance of this MCP wrapper
+- Only available for local containers started by this middleware
 - Ideal for development, debugging, and complex interactions
-- Captures standard output followed by return-value of evaluated expressions in same stream
+- Captures standard output followed by return-value of evaluated expressions in same stream, so the LLM will have to distinguish these just as a human user would

 **Debugger Support:** When an error occurs in stdio mode, the Lisp debugger can be interacted with.
 The wrapper detects debugger prompts and provides metadata about the debugger state to the AI Agent.
-This functionality relies on hardcoded prompt patterns in the wrapper code which would need to be augmented to support new Lisply backends with different REPL and debugger prompts.
+This functionality relies on hardcoded prompt patterns in the wrapper code which would need to be augmented to support new Lisply backends with different REPL and debugger prompts (patches welcome).

 **Mode Selection:**
 - Default mode is HTTP.
-- To use stdio mode for a particular tool call, specify `mode:
-  "stdio"` in the `lisp_eval` tool parameters.
+- To use stdio mode for a particular tool call, ask the LLM to specify `mode: "stdio"` in the `lisp_eval` tool parameters.
 - Stdio mode can be banned for the session by configuring with the `--no-use-stdio` flag or `LISPLY_NO_USE_STDIO=true`.

 If stdio mode is requested but banned or otherwise not available, the wrapper will fall back to HTTP mode.
-LLM callers using stdio mode need to be aware of this, because the response from the HTTP fallback comes packaged in JSON instead of raw.
+LLM callers using stdio mode need to be aware of this, because the response from the HTTP fallback comes packaged in JSON instead of in raw format.

 ## Usage Examples